JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/What_Do_I_Think_Today_About_Tomorrow.md

 The world will not come to an end.
 The planet will not be consumed in fire, nuclear or otherwise.
 Satan and Lucifer will not claim our errant population.
 Caligastia will not control our minds and souls.
 There is a much better plan in store for us all.

-Jesus promised that _an enhanced demonstration of righteousness and an enlarged revelation of truth will be sent by the Father_ ([UB 176:2.3](/en/The_Urantia_Book/176#p2_3)).
+Jesus promised that _an enhanced demonstration of righteousness and an enlarged revelation of truth will be sent by the Father_ (<a id="a70_129"></a>[UB 176:2.3](/en/The_Urantia_Book/176#p2_3)).
 This demonstrator of righteousness will either be an Avonal Son, or the Trinity Teacher Sons, or all three bestowal beings at once: an Avonal, Trinity Teachers **and** Michael himself on a return visit.
 The vanguard of the Teacher Sons are already here surveying the property, preparing for our uplifting.
 We are promised in the book that these visitations **will** occur; there is no doubt about them.
 While it is highly doubtful any of us will live to witness them, **we do have important work to do in future years preparing for this coming extravaganza**.

 ## In the Meantime